 With regard to the election of directors, you may vote "FOR" or "WITHHOLD," and votes that are withheld will be excluded entirely from the vote and will have no effect.
 For the other proposals you may vote "FOR," "AGAINST" or "ABSTAIN."
-Abstentions are considered to be present and entitled to vote at the Annual Meeting.
-Thus, abstentions will have the effect of a vote against each of the proposals other than the election of directors.
+Abstentions are not counted as votes cast and therefore have no effect on any proposal.

 If you hold your shares in "street name," we have supplied copies of our proxy materials for our Annual Meeting to the broker, trust, bank or other nominee holding your shares of record and they have the responsibility to send these proxy materials to you.
-Your broker, trust, bank or other nominee that has not received voting instructions from you may not vote on any proposal other than the appointment of BD & Company, Inc. These so-called "broker non-votes" will be included in the calculation of the number of votes considered to be present at the Annual Meeting for purposes of determining a quorum but will not be considered in determining the number of votes necessary for approval of any of the proposals and will have no effect on the outcome of any of the proposals.
-Your broker, bank or other nominee is permitted to vote your shares on the appointment of BD & Company, Inc. as our independent auditor and the amendment to our Fourth Amended and Restated Certificate of Incorporation without receiving voting instructions from you.
+Your broker, trust, bank or other nominee that has not received voting instructions from you may not vote on any proposal other than the Reverse Stock Split Proposal and the appointment of Cherry Bekaert, LLP.
+These so-called "broker non-votes" will be included in the calculation of the number of votes considered to be present at the Annual Meeting for purposes of determining a quorum but will not be considered in determining the number of votes necessary for approval of any of the proposals and will have no effect on the outcome of any of the proposals.
+Your broker, bank or other nominee is permitted to vote your shares on the Reverse Stock Split Proposal and the appointment of Cherry Bekaert, LLP as our independent auditor without receiving voting instructions from you.